 Mayo Clinic's Infectious Diseases Fellowship offers a well-rounded educational experience through a careful balance of didactic instruction and direct patient care.
 The three-year program provides you with a comprehensive knowledge base that prepares you to independently care for patients with infectious diseases caused by various pathogens.
 The well-organized, effective curriculum also gives you direct clinical experience and progressive responsibility for patient management.

-As a fellow, you rotate through six inpatient hospital consultation services and three outpatient clinics, in addition to e-health, tuberculosis, infection prevention and control, and antimicrobial stewardship rotations.
+As a fellow, you rotate through five inpatient hospital consultation services and three outpatient clinics, in addition to e-health, tuberculosis, infection prevention and control, and antimicrobial stewardship rotations.
 An international rotation is also possible for interested fellows.